Constitution of the McMaster University Academic Librarians’ Association

 - Chief Grievance Officer (non-voting, ex officio)

-6.2 The Executive Committee’s voting officers (Vice President (President-Elect), Secretary, and Treasurer) shall be elected at the Annual General Meeting, as required.
+6.2 The Executive Committee’s voting officers (Vice President (President-Elect), Secretary, Treasurer, and Members-at-Large) shall be elected at the Annual General Meeting, as required.
 The position of Vice-President (President-Elect) is elected for a one year term, to be immediately followed by a one year term as President, and finally, a one year term as Past-President.
 Terms in office for all other positions shall generally be for two years and shall commence on July 1 following the elections in the spring term.
 Executive Committee officers are eligible for re-election.

-6.3 Any member in good standing may be nominated to stand for election to the Executive Committee’s unrestricted officer positions (Vice President (President-Elect), Secretary, and Treasurer).
+6.3 Any member in good standing may be nominated to stand for election to the Executive Committee’s unrestricted officer positions (Vice President (President-Elect), Secretary, Treasurer, and Members-at-Large).
 Nominations submitted to the Secretary more than 10 days in advance of the Annual General Meeting shall be circulated to the membership prior to the meeting.
 Nominations may also be made by a motion from the floor at the Annual General Meeting.

 6.4 Elections shall be conducted by secret ballot following the close of nominations for each position.
-Elections shall generally proceed in the following order: Vice President (President-Elect), Secretary, Treasurer.
+Elections shall generally proceed in the following order: Vice President (President-Elect), Secretary, Treasurer, Members-at-Large.
 The candidate receiving the greatest number of votes shall be elected to office.
 Only members of the Association in good standing shall be entitled to vote.

 6.5 In the event that an office becomes vacant, the vacancy can be temporarily filled by the Executive Committee, consistent with the eligibility requirements described in 6.3 above, until an individual is elected into the vacant office by action of the membership at the next general meeting.